TeemuIljin/AI-Assistant/README.md

    - Created an app called "projects" for managing tasks.
    - Defined a `Project` model and migrated it to the database.
    - Registered the model with Django admin.

+4. Made the app interactive
+   - project deletion, adding and editing possible
+   - css file created for future
+   - views and folders created
+   - Made detailed descriptions and dates for tasks and projects

 Detailed Roadmap